awsdocs/porting-assistant-user-guide/doc_source/porting-assistant-prerequisites.md

 ## AWS Identity and Access Management \(IAM\)<a name="porting-assistant-iam"></a>

+To use Porting Assistant for \.NET, you must provide AWS credentials in one of two ways:
++ Attach the required policy to an IAM user\.
++ Allow Porting Assistant for \.NET to search for the credentials\.
+Porting Assistant for \.NET searches for credentials in the order described in [\.NET credential search order](https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/creds-assign.html), and uses the first available set for the current application\.

-You must create an IAM user and attach a policy to your IAM user in order to grant permissions to the Porting Assistant for \.NET service\.
-Follow the steps in this section to create the user and attach the policy\.
+To create the IAM user and attach the required policy, follow the steps in this section\.

 **Topics**
 + [Create the IAM user](#porting-assistant-iam-create-user)